InstituteforDiseaseModeling/covasim/README.md

 ### sweep

 Utilites for hyperparameter sweeps, using [Weights and Biases](https://www.wandb.com/).
-See the [sweeps readme](./sweeps) for more information.
+See the [sweep readme](./sweep) for more information.

 ## Disclaimer